uf2020/ccxt/Manual.md

 - `urls['doc']`: A single string URL link to original documentation for exchange API on their website or an array of links to docs.

-- `version`: A string literal containing version identifier for current exchange market API.
+- `version`: A string literal containing version identifier for current exchange API.
 The ccxt library will append this version string to the API Base URL upon each request.
 You don't have to modify it, unless you are implementing a new exchange API.
 The version identifier is a usually a numeric string starting with a letter 'v' in some cases, like v1.1.
-Do not override it unless you are implementing your own new crypto market class.
+Do not override it unless you are implementing your own new crypto exchange class.

 - `api`: An associative array containing a definition of all API endpoints exposed by a crypto exchange.
 The API definition is used by ccxt to automatically construct callable instance methods for each available endpoint.

 - `timeout`: A timeout in milliseconds for a request-response roundtrip (default timeout is 10000 ms = 10 seconds).
 You should always set it to a reasonable value, hanging forever with no timeout is not your option, for sure.

 - `rateLimit`: A request rate limit in milliseconds.
-Specifies the required minimal delay between two consequent HTTP requests to the same market.
+Specifies the required minimal delay between two consequent HTTP requests to the same exchange.
 This parameter is not used for now (reserved for future).

 - `userAgent`: An object to set HTTP User-Agent header to.
 The ccxt library will set its User-Agent by default.
-Some markets may not like it.
-If you are having difficulties getting a reply from a market and want to turn User-Agent off or use the default one, set this value to false, undefined, or an empty string.
+Some exchanges may not like it.
+If you are having difficulties getting a reply from an exchange and want to turn User-Agent off or use the default one, set this value to false, undefined, or an empty string.

 - `verbose`: A boolean flag indicating whether to log HTTP requests to stdout (verbose flag is false by default).

-- `products`: An associative array of products indexed by common trading pairs or symbols.
-Market products should be loaded prior to accessing this property.
-Products are unavailable until you call the `loadProducts() / load_products()` method on a market instance.
+- `markets`: An associative array of markets indexed by common trading pairs or symbols.
+Markets should be loaded prior to accessing this property.
+Markets are unavailable until you call the `loadMarkets() / load_markets()` method on exchange instance.

-- `symbols`: A non-associative array (a list) of symbols available with a market, sorted in alphabetical order.
-These are the keys of the `market.products` property.
-Symbols are loaded and reloaded from products.
-This property is a convenient shorthand for all product keys.
+- `symbols`: A non-associative array (a list) of symbols available with an exchange, sorted in alphabetical order.
+These are the keys of the `markets` property.
+Symbols are loaded and reloaded from markets.
+This property is a convenient shorthand for all market keys.

-- `currencies`: A non-associative array (a list) of currency codes (usually 3 or 4 letters) available with a market, sorted in alphabetical order.
-Currencies are loaded and reloaded from products.
+- `currencies`: A non-associative array (a list) of currency codes (usually 3 or 4 letters) available with an exchange, sorted in alphabetical order.
+Currencies are loaded and reloaded from markets.

-- `products_by_id`: An associative array of products indexed by exchange-specific ids.
-Market products should be loaded prior to accessing this property.
+- `markets_by_id`: An associative array of markets indexed by exchange-specific ids.
+Markets should be loaded prior to accessing this property.

 - `proxy`: A string literal containing base URL of http(s) proxy, `''` by default.
 For use with web browsers and from blocked locations.
 An example of a proxy string is `'http://crossorigin.me/'`.
 The absolute exchange endpoint URL is appended to this string before sending the HTTP request.

 - `apiKey`: This is your public API key string literal.
-Most markets require this for trading ([see below](https://github.com/kroitor/ccxt/wiki/Manual#api-keys-setup)).
+Most exchanges require this for trading ([see below](https://github.com/kroitor/ccxt/wiki/Manual#api-keys-setup)).

 - `secret`: Your private secret API key string literal.
-Most markets require this as well together with the apiKey.
+Most exchanges require this as well together with the apiKey.

 - `password`: A string literal with your password/phrase.
 Some exchanges require this parameter for trading, but most of them don't.